Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 - In Jetpack Compose, ViewModel instances should be created and accessed close to their root composable.
 This is because any composable accessing a ViewModel under its [ViewModelStoreOwner](https://developer.android.com/reference/kotlin/androidx/lifecycle/ViewModelStoreOwner) will receive the same instance.
 - ViewModels must not be passed down to lower level composables and instead only pass the data and logic required.
 - To avoid memory leaks, ViewModels should avoid having any references to lifecycle components like `Context` or `Resources`.
-- ViewModel method names must be generic in nature that can accommodate any type of UI.
+- Method names and state fields on the ViewModel must be generic in nature since ViewModels should not know about specific UI implementation details.
+    - Example - Signature of `fun showFeatureFormEditor` is generic and the UI component implementation details will display appropriate UI for a phone or a tablet.
+    ```kotlin
+    class FeatureFormViewModel() : ViewModel() {
+    ..
+    fun showFeatureFormEditor() { .. }
+    ..
+    }
+    ```

 ### Creating ViewModels